 Whilst working under the 2H banner, the IM team gained over a decade of subsea expertise and pioneered many of the standards, tools and methods used in offshore integrity management today.
 The team, the processes and the expertise has been spun off as Clarus Subsea Integrity; a new Acteon operating company offering a more focused engineering approach to subsea integrity management covering all in-water equipment that maintains the high technical expertise and customer focused approach of 2H.

 Clarus is an independent subsea integrity engineering services provider.
 We strive to maximize production uptime by using efficient integrity management processes and providing clear information about the condition and performance capabilities of offshore assets.
 The Clarus approach enables informed, confident decisions about subsea equipment integrity in compliance with performance objectives.

 Clarus offers custom integrity solutions based on our client specific assets and needs.
 We do this by applying our advanced engineering services and tools for a variety of in-water systems including hull and moorings, risers, flowlines and pipelines, subsea structures and control systems.
-Our services are designed to provide clarity in equipment health, enable proactive response to integrity issues, and optimise resource utilisation.
+Our services are designed to provide clarity in equipment health, enable proactive response to integrity issues, and optimize resource utilization.